 Image: Italy’s Cinque Terre.

-Georgia Blackhurst from STA Travel Monash University agrees with the Europe still-so-hot-right-now insight.
+Georgia Blackhurst from STA Travel Monash University (Melbourne, VIC) agrees with the Europe still-so-hot-right-now insight.

 "It's the perfect way to swap a Melbourne winter for fascinating culture, history and incredible beaches," says' Georgia.